Virtual Machine for CSc 103

 Tiny font on high resolution displays

-If you have one of those fancy retina displays, you might find the font in the virtual machine very hard to read.
-I think the easiest fix is to choose a smaller screen size (see above), and then adjust the “scale factor” in the VirtualBox settings.
+Depending on your screen, you might find the font in the virtual machine too small to read.
+This might be fixable through the “scale factor” in the VirtualBox settings.
 (On the main VirtualBox screen, open the settings for our virtual machine.
 Under “Display”, there is a “scale factor” setting that you can increase.)
 Get in touch with me if this still does not suffice and we can increase the font size for various applications.

 Backing Up / Sharing Data